Intracto/buildozer/README.md

   <img src="https://raw.githubusercontent.com/MartijnCuppens/buildozer/master/.github/buildozer.svg?sanitize=true" alt="Buildozer logo">
 </p>

 Buildozer is a simple build system to compile Sass, minify images or SVGs and compiles javascript that works out of the box.
-It's build on top of Gulp but doesn't require you to configure the setup.
+It's built on top of Gulp but doesn't require you to configure the setup.

 ## Installation